dsfsi/simcse/README.md

 ```
-The retrieved embeddings can be utilized as input for a machine learning classifier to perform classification or similarity tasks.
+The retrieved embeddings can be utilized as input for a machine learning classifier to perform classification.

 ## Authors
 -----------

-* Written by :
+* Written by : Mpho Mokoatle, Vukosi Marivate, Darlington Mapiye, Riana Bornman, Vanessa M. Hayes
 * Contact details : u19394277@tuks.co.za

 ### References